The Blue Ocean Strategy is a strategic framework, mindset, and method for creating new markets without competition.

 Step 1.
 Strategy Canvas

 The Strategy Canvas is the cornerstone of the blue ocean strategy.
-The strategy canvas is used to plot the current main dimensions that are valued by customers and used by you and your competition.
-Normally there are lots of overlaps between competitors and minor differences in a market.
+It plots the current main dimensions valued by customers and used by you and your competition.
+Normally, there are lots of overlaps between competitors and minor differences in a market.

 A strategy canvas is a line graph that plots functions/factors against importance for a company and then adds competitors or industry benchmarks.
-As a result, the visualization can be used to analyse and formulate a competitive strategy.
+The visualization can be used to analyse and formulate a competitive strategy.

 The Strategy Canvas is basically an action framework which is represented by a line graph to pinpoint